badjeff/zmk-behavior-insomnia/README.md

 CONFIG_ZMK_INSOMNIA_PING_INTERVAL=15000

 # enable insomnia on boot, and after wakeup
-# apply this on peripheral side to make it sleep if and on if central is inactive or sleeping.
+# apply this on peripheral side to make it sleep if and only if central is inactive or sleeping.
 CONFIG_ZMK_INSOMNIA_PING_ON_START=y
 ```